jimmy622001/HPC_SLURM/README.md

 - AWS Account
 - Terraform >= 1.0.0
 - AWS CLI configured with appropriate permissions
+- AWS CLI with Session Manager plugin for SSM connectivity
-- SSH key for accessing cluster nodes
+- SSH key (only needed for some internal operations)

 ## Getting Started